ranjithkumarravikumar52/Java-sandbox/README.md

 ### Branch OCJA-strings
 #### Notes
-* String is a special that can be created just by using string literal
+* String is a special object that can be created just by using string literal
     * Even though new can be used to create string, it is redundant, however it legal, because of **string pool**
 ***
 * Be careful about "+" operator present in between operands type